Dunlin (Credit Damian Waters)

 The tiny Lagoon Sea Slug is found here.

-This site has been designated to protect the intertidal sediment habitats found here as well as to provide protection for the native oyster beds.
+This site was designated in 2013 to protect the intertidal sediment habitats found here as well as to provide protection for the native oyster beds.

 Located as part of the wider Outer Thames Estuary the River Blackwater is the largest tidal river in Essex.
 It consists of a mosaic of habitats including subtidal and intertidal sands, gravels, mud and mixed sediment.